joy8240/Cloud-Computing-and-IoT-Laboratory/README.md

 Case Study: Amazon Web Services

 Experiment 10:
-Recapitulation of Python
+Recapitulation of Python <br />
-a) Write a program to demonstrate working with tuples in Python
+a) Write a program to demonstrate working with tuples in Python <br />
-b) Write a program to demonstrate working with dictionaries in Python
+b) Write a program to demonstrate working with dictionaries in Python <br />
-c) Write a python script that prints prime numbers less than 20
+c) Write a python script that prints prime numbers less than 20 <br />
 d) Write a python class to convert an integer to Roman numerals

 Experiment 11: